-With regards to the quality of the Bachelor and Master theses and their defense, the peers understand that the size and scope of the projects is measured only in KSA credit hours which solely take into consideration the contact hours a student has during the preparation of the project.
-Consequently, they had the impression that in several cases, the academic level of the projects was not as high as is generally envisioned by the university and that the lack of a clear timeframe is one of the reasons for this shortcoming.
+With regards to the quality of the Bachelor and Master theses and their defense, the peers understand that the size and scope of the projects is measured only in KSA credit hours which solely take into consideration the contact hours a students has during the preparation of the these projects.
+Consequently, they had the impression that in several cases, the academic level of the project was not as high as is generally envisioned by the university and that the lack of a clear timeframe is one of the reasons for this shortcoming.
 The measurement of the workload will be discussed below.
-Most final projects that the peers revised failed to demonstrate the students' ability to work individually on an academic level.
+While the final projects in Chemistry and partly in Physics convinced the peers of their academic quality, the projects in the Mathematics programmes often failed to demonstrate the students' ability to work individually on an academic level.
 Literature research and academic writing and analysis should be strengthened as much as the description and evaluation of practical projects carried out by the students.
 These skills could be improved through the introduction of specific courses on academic reading and writing as well as an extension of the final projects themselves.
-At the female campus another special difficulty was the limited access to adequate laboratory equipment which will be discussed later on.